-- 3.21 Legislation requires decisions on planning applications to be made in accordance with the development plan unless material considerations indicate otherwise. - 3.22 The following approach shall be taken in undertaking a review: - Identify any provisions of the development plan which are relevant to the decision; - Interpret them carefully, looking at the aims and objectives of the plan as well as detailed wording of policies; - Consider whether or not the proposal accords with the development plan; - Identify and consider relevant material considerations for and against the proposal; - Assess whether these considerations warrant a departure from the development plan; and - State the reason/s for the decision and state any conditions required if planning permission is granted. - 3.23 Having determined its decision on the case the LRB can then ask the planning adviser to advise on appropriate wording to properly reflect the terms of its decision.
+- 3.21 Legislation requires decisions on planning applications to be made in accordance with the development plan unless material considerations indicate otherwise. - 3.22 The following approach shall be taken in undertaking a review: - Identify any provisions of the development plan which are relevant to the decision; - Interpret them carefully, looking at the aims and objectives of the plan as well as detailed wording of policies; - Consider whether or not the proposal accords with the development plan; - Identify and consider relevant material considerations for and against the proposal; - Assess whether these considerations warrant a departure from the development plan; and - State the reason/s for the decision and state any conditions required if planning permission is granted. - 3.23 Having determined its decision on the case the LRB can then ask the planning adviser to use appropriate phraseology to properly reflect the terms of its decision when drafting the decision notice.